 Students remain apprehensive about returning to MIT at this time.
-In a conversation with Arjun Sharma, a 4th year ICE student, he mentioned a few points of concern that have been echoing in students’ minds, and how the college can improve upon the measures taken to combat them.
+In a conversation with Arjun Sharma, a 4th year ICE student, he mentioned a few points of concern echoing in students’ minds and how the college can improve upon the measures taken to combat them.

 “I would suggest that the college take the following measures to increase the standards of safety:

-2. Conduct RT-PCR tests once in 14 days for those who live on the campus, including staff, to check the spread also it will reassure parents and the students.
+2. Conduct RT-PCR tests once in 14 days for those who live on the campus, including staff, to check the spread and reassure parents and the students.

-3. N95 masks, not the regular cloth masks for the mess staff should be provided and replaced once in a week.
+3. N95 masks, not the regular cloth masks for the mess staff, should be provided and replaced once a week.

 4. A group of students or preferably a faculty for each mess should be appointed to ensure mask-wearing is enforced in the messes.
-If anyone violates the rule, they should be made a note of and reported upon failing to adhere to a warning.
+If anyone violates the rule, they should be noted and reported upon failing to adhere to a warning.

-5. Campus entry and exit time should be further reduced to avoid parties and other super spreader events and also limit the contact of students with the outside environment.
-Only in case of a medical or travel emergency, or after seeking permission from the warden should the student be allowed after the reduced campus perm time.
+5. Campus entry and exit time should be further reduced to avoid parties and other super spreader events and limit students’ contact with the outside environment.
+Only in case of a medical or travel emergency or after seeking permission from the warden should the student be allowed after the reduced campus perm time.

 6. Hostel perm time within the campus should be as late as possible, preferably around 11 pm, to ensure smaller batches in the messes.
-As far as possible students should be allowed to pack their food in their own tiffins instead of the plastic covers the institute charges for right now.
-It will reduce the spread of the virus, if there is an outbreak, to a good extent and even possibly prevent it.
-It would also hasten the speed of the queue as students will take their food and get going within 10 to 15 minutes.
+As far as possible, students should be allowed to pack their food in their tiffins instead of the plastic covers the institute charges for right now.
+It will reduce the spread of the virus, if there is an outbreak, to a reasonable extent and even possibly prevent it.
+It would also hasten the queue’s speed as students will take their food and get going within 10 to 15 minutes.

 7. If it’s not happening already, the administration should request the authorities to ask club and restaurant owners to keep a list of students entering, which would help in contact tracing.”

-Overall, MIT has implemented a plethora of measures to ensure the safety of students and staff, yet some feel that it is not enough.
-Students are advised to adhere to the social distancing guidelines, and take the appropriate safety measures, be it on or off-campus.
-Precautionary testing and rules for social distancing are being implemented by the university, marking the offline resumption of students’ curriculum and campus life.
+Overall, MIT has implemented several measures to ensure students and staff’s safety, yet many feel that it is not enough.
+Students are advised to adhere to the social distancing guidelines and take the appropriate safety measures on or off-campus.
+Preventive testing and rules for social distancing are being implemented by the university, marking the offline resumption of students’ curriculum and campus life.